MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 1. Power on the device.
 Select **Exit** to restart Surface Hub 2S.
 2. To boot directly from the USB drive:
-    1. Press **Volume down** and the **Power** button at the same time.
+    1. Press and hold the **Volume down** button.
-    2. Continue to **press both buttons** until you see the Windows logo.
+    2. Press and release the **Power** button.
-    3. Release the **Power** button while continuing to press **Volume down** until the installation begins.
+    3. Continue to hold the **Volume down** button until you see the spinning circle below the four square logo.

 3. When the out of box experience (OOBE) setup launches, follow the instructions to install Windows 10 Pro or Enterprise (version 1903 or later).
  ![In OOBE, follow instructions to install Windows 10](images/shm-fig26.png)<br><br>

 ## Install Surface Hub 2 Drivers and Firmware

-1. To ensure your device has all the latest updates and drivers, install **Surface Hub 2 Drivers and Firmware** .MSI file.
+1. To ensure your device has all the latest updates and drivers, install [Surface Hub 2 Drivers and Firmware .MSI file] (http://www.microsoft.com/download/details.aspx?id=101974).

 ## Next steps

-To optimize the use of Surface Hub 2S as a personal productivity device, see [Surface Hub Desktop Post-Install Configuration.](https://docs.microsoft.com/surface-hub/surface-hub-2-post-install)
+To optimize the use of Surface Hub 2S as a personal productivity device, see [Windows 10 for Surface Hub 2 post install configuration](surface-hub-2-post-install.md).
 > [!NOTE]
 >If following the steps outlined in this document is unsuccessful in migrating your device to Windows 10 Pro or Enterprise for Surface Hub 2, please contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).